bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 ## Access your API

-At this point, you have successfully configured your Gateway.
-Before accessing your API, let's review what you have setup:

-- Route to your service, via a vanity URL
-- Protected by an SSL `*.api.gov.bc.ca` certificate

 1. Confirm the health of the connection between the API gateway and the upstream service by running:

   ```sh linenums="0"